shiltemann/global-galaxy-course/start.md

 ---
 layout: page
-title: Program
+title: Let's get Started!
 ---

-# Let's get Started!

-Welcome everybody!
-Thanks for joining this course.
+Welcome everybody, and thank you for joining this course!

 Everything you need for this course can be found on this webpage.

+# TODO: setup instructions

-Please start by watching the welcome video below.
-More information can be found by clicking on each session
+More information including links to all training materials can be found by clicking on each session

 {% for day in site.data.training_sessions %}
  {% assign daynum = day[0] %}